EU tells Britain's Johnson: implement the Brexit deal

 Though Brexit was not part of the formal agenda for the Group of Seven summit in the English seaside resort of Carbis Bay, it was raised in meetings between Johnson and EU leaders.

-French President Emmanuel Macron offered to reset relations with Britain as long as Johnson stands by the Brexit deal. read more .
+French President Emmanuel Macron offered to reset relations with Britain as long as Johnson stands by the Brexit deal..
 Johnson also met German Chancellor Angela Merkel.

 Brexit has strained the situation in Northern Ireland: The EU wants to protect its markets but an effective border in the Irish Sea created by the Northern Ireland Protocol cuts off the British province from the rest of the United Kingdom.